 EXEMPT FROM PERMIT

 When serving foods that are specifically identified as exempt from permit under WAC 246-215-08305, you may submit an application for exemption from permit.
 No foods may be added or subtracted from the menu items listed on the application.

-For your safety, all sellers of fresh, cooked and packaged food at Snohomish County farmers’ markets and stores must complete paperwork through the Snohomish Health District to identify whether they need a temporary food permit or other licensing.
+For your safety, all sellers of fresh, cooked and packaged food at Snohomish County farmers’ markets and stores must complete paperwork through the Snohomish County Health Department to identify whether they need a temporary food permit or other licensing.

 FARMERS’ MARKETS THAT ACCEPT WIC VOUCHERS